🔼 Spirituality and Divination: An Inner Journey

 2. Powerful protection

-3. Divine Connection
+3. Divine connection

-The Seals of Solomon in Ritual Magic (Grimoire)
+The seals of Solomon in ritual magic (grimoire)

-Seal (example) Magical Use
+Seal (example) Magical use

 Seal of the 1st Pentacle of Saturn Protection against spirits

-Seal of Venus Attract love and beauty
+Seal of Venus Attracting love and beauty

 Seal of the Sun Success, power, authority